pulumi/foundational-training/module-05-policy-as-code/slides/slides.md

 - Paid feature (currently Business Critical only)
 - Publish policy packs via `pulumi policy publish`
 - **Policy Group:** (some # of versioned policy packs) (policy pack config) + (some # of stacks)
-- Default Policy Group automatically includes all stacks.
+- Default Policy Group automatically includes all stacks
-- When running `pulumi preview` or `pulumi up`, Pulumi CLI downloads the applicable packs and runs them.
-(Don't need to specify `--policy-pack`.)
+- When running `pulumi preview` or `pulumi up`, Pulumi CLI downloads the applicable packs and runs them (don't need to specify `--policy-pack`)

 ---